Our community stands for—and is committed to—love, justice, and equity.

-Echoing Green, the world’s leading angel investor in start-up social entrepreneurs, is pleased to announce an exciting new partnership with the ZOOM Foundation that will provide seed capital and critical support to some of the best next generation leaders working on innovations in mitigation and adaptation to climate change.
+A new partnership with the ZOOM Foundation will provide seed capital and critical support to next generation leaders working on innovations in mitigation and adaptation to climate change.

 Over the past twenty-five years, we have seen our Fellows inspire, mentor and partner with one another building upon the impact of Fellows that have come before them.
 This new class of 2013 Echoing Green and Black Male Achievement Fellows is no exception.

-Last night, past and present generations of Fellows like Wendy Kopp, Angel Taveras, Sasha Chanoff, Vikram Akula, and Chris Bradford poignantly brought to life the power of the Echoing Green community.
-Read more.
+Past and present generations of Fellows like Wendy Kopp, Angel Taveras, Sasha Chanoff, Vikram Akula, and Chris Bradford poignantly brought to life the power of the Echoing Green community.

 It seems like everywhere we turn, there's another incredible opportunity for our Fellows.
 So much so, Echoing Green is declaring the summer of 2012 the "Summer of Social Entrepreneurship."
 Read more.